syncfusion-content/fileformat-docs/File-Formats/XlsIO/Working-with-Pivot-Tables.md

 ---
 title: Working with Pivot Tables | Excel library | Syncfusion
-description: In this section, you can learn how to create and use pivot tables operations in Excel using XlsIO
+description: In this section, you can learn how to create and use pivot tables operations in Excel document using XlsIO
 platform: File-Formats
 control: XlsIO
 documentation: UG